Misty: What Black People Can't Write About

-It's fair to say that there are far too many narratives that centralize black suffering.
-Hollywood in particular has been heavily criticized for capitalizing on this, with many of the critically acclaimed films that have come out in recent years, still revolving around the subjugation of black people.
-Coupled with the fact that there aren’t many acclaimed black movies to begin with, it seems as though institutions will only hail art with specific black storylines: those underpinned by subjugation.
+It's fair to say that there are far too many narratives that centralise black suffering.
+Hollywood in particular has been heavily criticised for capitalising on this, with many of the critically acclaimed films that have come out in recent years, still revolving around the subjugation of black people.
+Coupled with the fact that there aren’t many acclaimed black movies, to begin with, it seems as though institutions will only hail art with specific black storylines: those underpinned by subjugation.

 These challenges highlight the aforementioned thought; that it might be as stifling to demand that black creators completely stray from the themes of suffering in their work, especially considering how entangled these are into our realities.
 So how do black creators decide what narratives are ok to put forward?